 The hydrograph for the Parrot Park well is also shown in figure 3-19, along with monthly precipitation.
 Water levels in the Parrot Park well show considerable fluctuations at times.
-On three occasions between 1994 and 2021, the water level rose 20 to 30 ft, followed shortly after by a similar decline.
+On three occasions between 1994 and 2022, the water level rose 20 to 30 ft, followed shortly after by a similar decline.

 The 2011-2014 water levels show a seasonal trend, while mid-2014 through mid-2016 water levels rose about 20 ft.
-The base water level at this site has risen almost 9 ft since monitoring began in 1988.
+The base water level at this site has risen 10 ft since monitoring began in 1988.
 The water-level rise in the Parrot well from 2004 through 2008 did not occur in the Hebgen well, nor did the decline that began mid-2009 and continued into the middle of 2010.
 Water levels in both wells show seasonal trends during 2010-2014.
-Water levels in the Hebgen Park well appear to respond to seasonal conditions (snowmelt, precipitation, and lawn irrigation).
 Additional factors likely affect the Parrot Park well water levels, which are less consistent, and at times show large changes unrelated to climate or seasonal irrigation.